rwieruch/blog_robinwieruch_content/blog/react-remove-item-from-list/index.md

 };
 ```

 Now we have a stateful list and we are able to alter it.
-Let's add a button with a [handler function](/react-event-handler) which deals with the click event:
+Let's add a button with a [handler function](/react-event-handler) which deals with a click event for each item in the list.
+In this case, the button should be there for removing an item:

 ```javascript{4-6,15-17}
 const App = () => {